peteyoung/python-dev-env/python-dev-setup.md

   2.7.14
          ```

-         * NOTE: Older versions of python may get a virtualenv version of `pip` earlier than 9.0.1.
+         * NOTE: Older versions of Python may get a `virtualenv` version of `pip` earlier than 9.0.1.
 You may run into [this TLS issue](https://stackoverflow.com/questions/49748063/pip-install-fails-for-every-package-could-not-find-a-version-that-satisfies/49748494#49748494).
 The fix is to upgrade `pip` and setuptools.
-The `pip` upgrade will need to be done with a curlpipe because `pip install -U pip` will hit the same issue.
-The curlpipe will only upgrade `pip` for the current virtualenv.
-This is because the script is piped into `python` which is currently shimmed by pyenv and virtualenv
+The `pip` upgrade will need to be done with a curl pipe because `pip install -U pip` will have the same issue (it's a Catch 22).
+The curl pipe will only upgrade `pip` shimmed by the current `virtualenv`.
+This is because the script is piped into a Python which is currently copied and PATHed by `virtualenv`

          ```
          curl https://bootstrap.pypa.io/get-pip.py | python